pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 > Then why introduce `Vim` after `Vimium`?

-Because `Vim` is really a tool for life-long learning, and moreover, I just used it for few weeks, the stuff I know about vim is only the tip of an iceberg.
+Because `Vim` is really a tool for life-long learning, and moreover, I just used it for few weeks, the stuff I know is merely the tip of an iceberg.

 Through the process of finding infomation about Vim,
-I found somebody said he uses Vim **over 15 years and still learning**;
+I found somebody said he has been using Vim **over 15 years and still learning**;
-I found somebody has his vimrc **over 1500 lines**;
+I found somebody has his vimrc (Vim configuration file) **over 1500 lines**;
 I also found a joke says: "A highly-configured `Vim` can reach **one-third** performance of `Visual Studio.`" :)

 #### Basic commands (case-sensitive):